huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_route_ids.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the ids.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `vpc_id` (Required) - The VPC ID that you want to filter from.